username123115/ctfWriteups/picoCTFAllRev/2021/powershelly/README.md

 ### Reversing Input ###

-Unfortunately, we're not done, because we have a bunch of blocks that don't seem to mean anything (no ascii art >:( )
+Unfortunately, we're not done, because we have a bunch of blocks that don't seem to mean anything (no ASCII art >:( )

 However, every row has only two unique numbers in their blocks, so maybe it's binary?

-My script [solveInput.py](./solveInput.py) assumes that numbers with more zeroes are 1's and converts each row of the input file into one giant binary string.
-I then split the strings into blocks of 8 bits and interprets them as ascii characters, which works for 4 out of 5 rows of blocks!
+My script [solveInput.py](./solveInput.py) assumes that numbers with more ones are 1's and converts each row of the input file into one giant binary string.
+I then split the strings into blocks of 8 bits and interprets them as ASCII characters, which works for 4 out of 5 rows of blocks!

 ```